Azure-Te (Paris Blues): Lyricist Don Wolf

-moving on to supervise the pop music department at music publisher Merrymount Music Press in the 1950's.
-He married Macy's executive Nancy Cook in 1960.
+moving on to supervise the pop music department at music publisher Merrymount Music Press in the 1950s.

 Wolf's other successful songs include:

 Love Is All We Need, a song written jointly with Ben Raleigh which reached #15 when sung by Tommy Edwards in 1958, Vic Dana and Mel Carter also subsequently charting with it; Exclusively Yours, a song recorded by English singer Mark Wynter which reached #32 in the UK in 1961, following Carl Dobkins Jr. who reached #75 in the US in May 1960.